 The biggest concern is the potential increase in the risk of injury or illness.

-Running on no sleep or little sleep can increase the risk of injury because sleep deprivation impairs coordination, reaction time, concentration, and judgment.
+Running on little to no sleep can increase the risk of injury because sleep deprivation impairs coordination, reaction time, concentration, and judgment.

 You are more apt to trip, twist an ankle by stepping off a curb, run with poor form, or make bad decisions about running when your body has had enough.